 STEP 5: Return the dough to the bowl, cover it with plastic wrap, and put it in a warm place to rise for an hour.

 STEP 6: Knead the dough briefly, shape it into a loaf and place it seam side down on a baking sheet lined with baking paper.
-Leave in a warm place for another hour and a half to rise.
+Cover with a clean kitchen towel and leave in a warm place for another hour and a half to rise.

 Give the dough time to rise!
 The mazanec bread will crack during baking if you rush the second rise.

-STEP 8: Place the cake in an oven preheated to 374°F / 190°C (lower and upper heating) for 10 minutes, then turn the temperature down to 320°F / 160°C and bake for a further 30 minutes.
+STEP 8: Place the bread in an oven preheated to 360°F / 180°C and bake for 35 minutes.
 If the bread starts to brown too much on the surface, place the foil loosely over it.

 ➜ Serving

-And we're done!
-Let the baked mazanec cool down.
-Place the finished bread on a platter and set it on the Easter table.
-Next to mazanec, arrange some spring flowers and colored Easter eggs.
+And you are done!
+Let the baked mazanec cool completely.
+Place the finished loaf on a platter and set it on your Easter table.
+Arrange some spring flowers and colored Easter eggs around it to complete the festive display.

-Eat this delicious bread on its own for Easter morning or Easter brunch.
-In our family, we spread butter on it, and sometimes we add some jam or honey.
+Enjoy this delicious bread on its own for Easter morning or brunch.
+In our family, we like to spread it with butter, and sometimes we add a little jam or honey for extra sweetness.

 A day or two old mazanec tastes greatly toasted in a frying pan with a knob of butter or dipped in white coffee.